Jkolze1/Javascript-game/README.md

 # Javascript-game<br>
 Final for JCCC JavaScript class.
+Made in May 2018.